rparcells/rparcells/README.md

 - 👀 I’m interested in conservation and data science!
 - 🌱 I’m currently learning SQL and Alteryx.
 - 💞️ I’m looking to collaborate on data analysis and data integration projects.
-- 📫 How to reach me ...
+- 📫 How to reach me: email me at rparcells1@student.gsu.edu

 <!---
 rparcells/rparcells is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.